 • A first-in-human Phase 1 dose escalation clinical trial (NCT04625205) in patients with checkpoint inhibitor unresponsive or refractory metastatic melanoma is ongoing.
 The first portion of the trial consists of a monotherapy dose escalation of BNT221, for which recruitment and treatment of patients is complete.
-In June 2024, the first patient was dosed with BNT221 in combination with anti-PD-1 therapy as advanced line treatment.
+The findings from this portion of the study have been submitted to a peer-reviewed journal and a manuscript is expected to be published in 2025.
+The second portion of the study is currently ongoing to evaluate BNT221 in combination with anti-PD-1 therapy as advanced line treatment.
 Major objectives of this study include evaluation of the safety and feasibility of administering BNT221 alone and in combination with a PD-1 directed therapy, as well as evaluations of immunogenicity and preliminary efficacy.